TezBaydu/Milestone-project-4-GraphicDesign/README.md

 - Structure workflow not quite working as expected and advised through Tutorship to utilise Packages as Orders and they can be placed into a bag under order detail.
     * Having to remove code and re-work migrations in this format

+- css not showing images
+    * When this occurs, ensure cache is cleared as a pimary check: windows ctrl-f5

+- extra css not locating
+    * python manage.py findstatic --verbosity 2 packages.css: code to see if is looking in appropriate directory issue with packages extra css not being found.
+To update base.css to ensure this doesn't delay project any further.

 #To Do
     - Initiate pacakge app in line for use similar to bag